bedantH/nodmodcomp/README.md

 It is intended for developers who keep many JavaScript projects locally and do not want inactive `node_modules` directories consuming disk space.

-## Why we built it
+## Why ?

-JavaScript dependencies can occupy hundreds of megabytes—or several gigabytes—per project.
-When many projects are checked out at once, their `node_modules` directories can consume a large part of a development machine's storage even though most of those projects are inactive.
+JavaScript dependencies can occupy hundreds of megabytes or several gigabytes per project.
+When many projects are checked out at once, their
+`node_modules` directories can consume a large part of a development machine's storage even though most of those projects are inactive.